elastx/elx-docs/content/en/docs/mail-relay/overview.md

 The DNS challenge token is very similar to SPF in that it is configured on exactly the same place as you put your SPF record, and it is also a TXT record.

+**Note:** This TXT record cannot be sub-included in any way, it must be present on the domain you are sending emails from.

 The format of the TXT record is `elastx-mrs=[SHA256 of mail relay username]`.